daanyaal1/20-questions-agent/readme.md

 2. I get the feeling sometimes that the LLM question generator is too influenced by the previous line of questioning (i.e. the kinds of language/tokens in the context window)

-   - e.g. see the following interaction where the answer was _guitar_ and the agent guesses chair b
+   - e.g. see the following interaction where the answer was _guitar_ and the agent guesses chair because it was already thinking along the lines of 'furniture'.

    ```
    Turn 8: Guesser guesses: A piece of furniture.